 Additionally, you may be able to get your record expunged in Los Angeles if you were convicted of a nonviolent felony that was adjusted under California’s “realignment” policy.
 This policy can make it so that you serve your time in county jail instead of state prison.

 That does not mean that judges always understand or follow these rules.
 It is possible to have your expungement wrongly denied, even if the above apply to you.
-If this has happened, you need to talk to a lawyer.
+If this has happened, you need to talk to a Burbank criminal defense lawyer in the state of California.

 What Effects Does an Expungement Have?

 An expungement comes with several benefits and a few limits.
-With the expungement of a conviction:
+With the expungement of a criminal conviction:

-- You do not have to disclose your conviction when applying for most jobs
+- You do not have to disclose your criminal conviction when applying for most jobs

 - Employers cannot use it as a factor in deciding not to hire you